TanStack/query/docs/adapters/solid-query.md

 ## Important Differences with React Query

+In general solid query follows the same API as React Query, but there are some important differences to be aware of.
+Keep these in mind as you read the tanstack query documentation.

 - Exports follow the solid naming convention `createX` instead of `useX` *unless* the export is used to access `context`.
 For example, `useQuery` becomes `createQuery`, `useMutation` becomes `createMutation`, but `useQueryClient` is `useQueryClient` because it accesses the `client` from the `QueryClientProvider` context.

 - Query keys passed to `createQuery` and `createQueries` are Accessor functions which return arrays.
 This change makes it easy to implement reactive query keys.